+On February 22, 2016, the plaintiffs filed an unopposed motion for preliminary approval of the proposed derivative settlement.
 On June 10, 2016, the court granted plaintiffs' motion for preliminary approval of the proposed settlement.
-On October 18, 2016, after a hearing held on October 14, 2016, the court entered its order and final judgment (the "Judgment") granting final approval of the proposed settlement and awarding plaintiffs' counsel \$750 thousand for attorneys' fees and litigation expenses.
-As a result, \$750 thousand was paid out of the Company's escrow account.
-The Judgment was not appealed within the applicable appeals period (on or before December 19, 2016).
-The settlement therefore became effective after the expiration of the appeals period and \$2,258 thousand was paid to the Company from the escrow account, previously recorded as restricted cash, in December 2016.
+On October 18, 2016, after a hearing held on October 14, 2016, the court entered its order and final judgment (the "Shareholder Derivative Judgment") granting final approval of the proposed settlement and awarding plaintiffs' counsel \$750 thousand for attorneys' fees and litigation expenses.
+The Shareholder Derivative Judgment was not appealed within the applicable appeals period (on or before December 19, 2016).
+The settlement therefore became effective after the expiration of the appeals period and \$2,258 thousand (\$2,250 thousand plus applicable interest) was paid to the Company from the escrow account, previously recorded as restricted cash, in December 2016.
 The remaining restricted cash related to insurance proceeds of \$3,078 thousand was also released in December 2016.